spitzjesusrevealed/truejesusrevealed/README.md

 # True Jesus Revealed
-This is the source code for the TrueJesusRevealed.com theology website.
+This is the real working React website for TrueJesusRevealed.com